percona/k8sps-docs/docs/cluster-wide.md

 * the Operator;
 * [Custom Resource Definition (CRD)](operator.md),
-* Database Management System (Percona XtraDB Cluster).
+* Database Management System (Percona Server for MySQL).

 To upgrade the cluster-wide Operator you follow the [standard upgrade scenario](update.md#upgrading-the-operator-and-crd) concerning the Operator's namespace and a different YAML configuration file: the one with a special `cw-` prefix, `deploy/cw-rbac.yaml`.
 The resulting steps will look as follows.

 1. Update the [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
-    for the Operator, taking it from the official repository on Github, and do the same for the Role-based access control:
+    for the Operator, and do the same for the Role-based access control:

     ``` {.bash data-prompt="$" }
-    $ kubectl apply -f https://raw.githubusercontent.com/percona/percona-xtradb-cluster-operator/v{{ release }}/deploy/crd.yaml
+    $ kubectl apply -f deploy/crd.yaml
-    $ kubectl apply -f https://raw.githubusercontent.com/percona/percona-xtradb-cluster-operator/v{{ release }}/deploy/cw-rbac.yaml
+    $ kubectl apply -f deploy/cw-rbac.yaml
     ```

 2. Now you should [apply a patch](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to your deployment, supplying the necessary image name with a newer version tag.
-You can find the proper image name for the current Operator release [in the list of certified images](images.md#custom-registry-images) (for older releases, please refer to the [old releases documentation archive](archive.md)).
+You can find the proper image name for the current Operator release [in the list of certified images](images.md) (for older releases, please refer to the [old releases documentation archive](archive.md)).
-    For example, updating to the `{{ release }}` version in the `pxc-operator` namespace should look as follows.
+    For example, updating to the `{{ release }}` version in the `ps-operator` namespace should look as follows.

     ``` {.bash data-prompt="$" }
-    $ kubectl patch deployment percona-xtradb-cluster-operator \
+    $ kubectl patch deployment percona-server-mysql-operator \
-      -p'{"spec":{"template":{"spec":{"containers":[{"name":"percona-xtradb-cluster-operator","image":"percona/percona-xtradb-cluster-operator:{{ release }}"}]}}}}' -n pxc-operator
+      -p'{"spec":{"template":{"spec":{"containers":[{"name":"percona-server-mysql-operator","image":"percona/percona-server-mysql-operator:{{ release }}"}]}}}}' -n ps-operator
     ```

 3. The deployment rollout will be automatically triggered by the applied patch.